DCMLab/chord-eval/README.md

 sudo apt-get install fluidsynth
 ```

-For other OS, clic [here](https://github.com/FluidSynth/fluidsynth/wiki/Download) to see the downloading procedure.
+For other OS, click [here](https://github.com/FluidSynth/fluidsynth/wiki/Download) to see the downloading procedure.

 ### Conda environment and python packages: